 Phebe Lankester

-British botanist, author, pragmatist and survivor Phebe Lankester (Books By This Author) died on April 9, 1900 and was born April 8, 1825.
+#OTD British botanist, author, pragmatist, and survivor Phebe Lankester (Books By This Author) died today in 1900 and was born tomorrow in 1825.

-Born Phebe Pope, she married the naturalist Edwin Lankester - who was a coroner and medical reformer.
+Born Phebe Pope, she married the naturalist Edwin Lankester - a coroner and medical reformer.
 They had eleven children.
-When Phebe was 49, Edwin died; she had to keep producing work to take care of herself and her family.
+When Phebe was 49, Edwin died; she had to keep producing work to care for herself and her family.

-Phebe Lankester wrote under a number of pseudonyms.
+Phebe Lankaster wrote under several pseudonyms.
 Her books were published under the name Mrs. Lankester.
-She wrote a syndicated column under the signature “Penelope” for 20 years.
+She wrote a syndicated column under the signature "Penelope" for 20 years.
 Her energy and work brought friendships with the celebrities of her day: painters, actors, intellectuals, and writers.
-In 1895, the painter Herman Herkomer painted a wonderful portrait of Phoebe Lankester - her warmth and wit captured on the canvas.
+In 1895, Herman Herkomer painted a remarkable portrait of Phoebe Lankester - her warmth and wit captured on the canvas.

 Her work appealed to the masses; she wrote in a friendly and conversational voice.

-And, she wrote about what she knew: plants, educating children about health, and being financially smart.
+And she wrote about what she knew: plants, educating children about health, and being financially savvy.
 Her books range from

 A Plain and Easy Account of the British Ferns (1859) to The National Thrift Reader (1880) It was the widowed Phebe Lankester who said,